 Look to Cuba where institutional racism was systematically written out of the laws within months of the '59 Revolution, yet they must acknowledge the naiveté of believing discrimination could be legislated away:

-Science’s answer to ameliorating implicit bias?
+Science's answer to ameliorating implicit bias?
 Distinguish.
-When people are taught to distinguish individual faces of people of races other than their own, the inclination to make cross-the-board associations–negative or positive–is diminished.
+When people are taught to distinguish individual faces of people of races other than their own, the inclination to make across-the-board associations--negative or positive--is diminished.
 People are thus returned to their rightful place as unique, individual beings that have to be taken for who they actually are rather than who they generally are or might be.

 We can and should do the good, hard work of rooting out systemic oppression and racism at all levels of society.
-But not unless and until we address the ultimate system–the inner thoughts, feelings and beliefs that give rise to our implicit perceptions–will we have a chance at the deep change that can–and will–elude all of our political maneuvering.
+But not unless and until we address the ultimate system--the inner thoughts, feelings, and beliefs that give rise to our implicit perceptions--will we have a chance at the deep change that can--and will--elude all of our political maneuverings.

 Take a good look at you so you can take a look at me.